mxstn/mxstn.github.io/_posts/2024-08-17-liouville_and_sdes.md

 ## Liouville equation

-Suppose we have a non-autonomous vector field $Y$ describing an evolution in some phase space:
+Suppose we have a sufficiently smooth, non-autonomous vector field $Y$ describing an evolution in some phase space:

 $$ \begin{align}
 	\label{ode}